Mother’s Day: a day filled with warm memories, joy, flowers, Hallmark cards, and celebrating moms everywhere, right?

 - some moms feel rejected, uncared about, or unloved…some won’t even be acknowledged or appreciated

-There are many heartbreaking situations and reasons of why this Mother’s Day will be less than ideal — and very heartbreaking — for so many people.
+There are many heartbreaking situations and reasons why this Mother’s Day will be less than ideal and very heartbreaking for so many people.

 Life, and holidays, can be excruciatingly unfair and painful.
-It can be difficult to see others who still have their moms with them…those who have all their children with them…those who were blessed enough to become a mom…or to see happy families when you are in devastating heartache and pain.
+It can be difficult to see others who still have their moms with them…those who have all their children…those who were blessed enough to become a mom…or to see happy families when you are in devastating heartache and pain.

 Here are some tips of how to show compassion to all who are discouraged, hurting, or dreading Mother’s Day:

 - Show compassion and concern.
 Ask how they are doing, tell them you are thinking about them, and ask what you can do to make their day better.

 - Realize how hard the day will be for them and go out of your way to make them feel special.
 Ask if they’d like to go out for brunch.
 Send or give them a card, buy them a special gift, ask to make them dinner or ask if they’d mind if you had dinner delivered to them, or buy them some beautiful flowers.

 - Invite them to a movie, out to dinner, or out for coffee.
 Let them freely talk about whatever they’d like to talk about…without judgment and without unsolicited advice.
 Sometimes, it helps to have somebody genuinely care who will compassionately listen.
 Ask them to share something special about their mom or their child(ren).